wadeallen/wadeallen.me/content/posts/2022-08-14-the-gift-of-forgiveness.md

 communion: "no"
 ---

 A key phrase in the Lord's Prayer seeks God's forgiveness while confessing our willingness to forgive others.
-We must be willingness to release others of their debts as we seek forgiveness for our sins.
+We must be willing to release others of their debts as we seek forgiveness for our sins.